knudvaneeden/integrator/README.md

 It has now been extended (solely by involving ChatGPT who has supplied all the changes) to be more according the original examples as were solvable by the SAINT program written by James Robert Slagle
 (e.g. trigonometric functions can be integrated).

+# Original LISP source of SAINT by James Robert Slagle has been lost and is not found anywhere.

 # Prerequisites:
 You must currently use Python version 2.7.18 to have it working out of the box https://www.python.org/downloads/release/python-2718/